HariSekhon/DevOps-Perl-tools/README.md

 Hadoop, Web and other Unix Tools [![Build Status](https://travis-ci.org/harisekhon/toolbox.svg?branch=master)](https://travis-ci.org/harisekhon/toolbox)
 ================================

-A few of the Hadoop, Web and other nifty tools I've written over the years that are generally useful across environments.
+A few of the Hadoop, Web and other nifty "Unixy" tools I've written over the years that are generally useful across environments.
 All programs have --help to list the available options.

-For many more tools, see the Advanced Nagios Plugins Collection which contains many Hadoop, NoSQL, Web and infrastructure monitoring cli programs that integrate with Nagios - https://github.com/harisekhon/nagios-plugins.
+For many more tools, see the Advanced Nagios Plugins Collection which contains many Hadoop, NoSQL, Web and infrastructure monitoring CLI programs that integrate with Nagios - https://github.com/harisekhon/nagios-plugins.

 Github pull requests for patches and features are more than welcome.